ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 ## Assignment
 ### Deliverables:
-Create a github branch named `osm` with the following files, submitting as a Pull Request to `master`:
+Create a github branch named `nyc` with the following files, submitting as a Pull Request to `master`:
-- SLD files for `buildings_a`, `nature`, `places`, `places_a`, `pofw`, and `pois`.
+- SLD files for `nyc_census_blocks`, `nyc_streets`, and `nyc_subway_stations`.
-- OpenLayers preview of `osm` Layer Group, zoomed into Tucson, named `geoserver_layer_group_preview.png`
+- OpenLayers preview of `nyc` Layer Group, zoomed into Tucson, named `geoserver_layer_group_preview.png`
-- QGIS view of `osm` Layer Group, zoomed into Tucson, named `qgis_layer_group_preview.png`
+- QGIS view of `nyc` Layer Group, named `qgis_layer_group_preview.png`

 ### Load the layers in Geoserver
-Start geoserver and visit http://localhost:8080/geoserver in your browser.
+Start geoserver (if it's not running) and visit http://localhost:8080/geoserver in your browser.

 #### Create a workspace named `osm`
 Geoserver uses workspaces to organize data.
 Generally speaking, you would create a workspace for a project or a specific type of data.
-In this exercize, create a new workspace for all your OSM data.
-To simplify this assignment, set this new workspace as the default and use the namespace `osm`
+In this exercize, create a new workspace for all your NYC data.
+To simplify this assignment, set this new workspace as the default and use the namespace `nyc_workshop`

 Refer to the geoserver documentation about how to add a Workspace.
 - [https://docs.geoserver.org/stable/en/user/data/webadmin/workspaces.html](https://docs.geoserver.org/stable/en/user/data/webadmin/workspaces.html)